Mark Ring: Coaching career

 Mark Ring ended his top flight club career in 1996 after the first Heineken Cup Final, when Cardiff were beaten by Stade Toulousain.
 He moved into coaching, first at West Hartlepool as Player/Director of Rugby and then moved on to a similar role at Penzance and Newlyn Pirates.
 He later moved back to Cardiff where he was an attached coach under former playing colleague David Young.
 Whilst still employed as a Development Officer with Cardiff's Capital Rugby Scheme he moved to Caerphilly, where he worked under Terry Holmes and alongside Tony Faulkener.
-Following Holmes' departure Ring won plaudits as Head Coach of Caerphilly whom he took to the third tier European Final at the Madjedski Stadium, losing to Castres Olympique.
+Following Holmes' departure, Ring became head coach of Caerphilly and led the club to the third-tier European final at the Madejski Stadium, where they lost to Castres Olympique.
 He later moved to Ireland to coach a feeder team for Munster called Old Crescent in AIL Division 2.
-He then returned across the water and to coach Tetbury RFC in Gloucestershire Division Two as well as coaching the University of Glamorgan team in Treforest.
+Ring subsequently returned to Wales and coached Tetbury RFC in Gloucestershire Division Two as well as the University of Glamorgan team in Treforest.
 He then spent four seasons at Welsh Premier Division side Cross Keys who went on to defeat Pontypridd in the Welsh Cup Final the week after being defeated by Munster 'A' in the final of the British & Irish Cup in Cork.
 He later came back to his home town Club as Attack coach at Cardiff and as an attached coach at the Blues under former playing colleague Phil Davies.
 He currently coaches Old Illtydians RFC in Division 3 East Central of WRU's Swalec League.